Click plan to view in Google Maps

 By

-on Lots 3, 4, 25, & 27.
-The house on Lot 25 was inhabited
+on Lots 4, 25, & 27 [see plan above].
+The house at the NW corner (Lot 25) was inhabited

 by George Handy, an African-American, and his son.

-feed his pigs.
-One night Mr. Handy heard what sounded
+around the neighborhood and collected food waste for his pigs.
+One night he heard what sounded

 like a burglar prowling outside his house.
 He took